sictweb/bti425-2020/graded-work/assign2.md

 After you have these downloaded files, you can easily import them into your own database collections.

 > What if the import tasks does not work?
-> Please CONTACT YOUR PROFESSOR, because it should work.
+> Please *CONTACT YOUR PROFESSOR*, because it should work.
 >
 > What if some fields are missing when you query the data with YOUR web API code?
-> It's likely a property name or type mismatch - carefully compare your Mongoose schema with the published data.
+> It's likely a property name or type mismatch - carefully compare your schema with the schema for the published data.

 <br>